eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/04-Template Components.md

     "outputs": {  }
 }
 ```

-Let's look at each of these key-value pair sections in a little more detail.
+Let's look at each of these sections in a little more detail.

 ### Parameters

-This is where you specify which values are configurable when the template runs.
+This section is where you specify which values are configurable when the template runs.
 For example, you might allow users of your template to specify a username, password, or domain name.

-The following example illustrates how the parameters section can be used.
-The example shows two configurable parameters, one for a VM's username and one for its password.
+Here's an example that illustrates two parameters: one for a virtual machine's (VM's) username, and one for its password:

 ```json
 "parameters": {